pelya/qstat/push-ntf/README.md

 # Web Push notifier for your OpenLieroX masterserver

 ## Requirements
-- Apache with mod_php and HTTPS configured with the certificate.
+- Apache with mod_php and HTTPS configured with SSL certificate - notifications will not work without full HTTPS.
 - PHP 7
     - sqlite3
     - gmp